Cricut (NASDAQ:CRCT) Reaches New 12-Month High at $25.37

-A number of equities research analysts recently weighed in on CRCT shares.
-Citigroup began coverage on shares of Cricut in a research note on Monday, April 19th.
-They issued a “buy” rating and a $25.00 target price on the stock.
-Barclays initiated coverage on shares of Cricut in a research report on Monday.
-They set an “overweight” rating and a $26.00 price target for the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on Cricut in a report on Monday.
+A number of analysts have recently weighed in on the company.
+Barclays initiated coverage on Cricut in a research note on Monday.
+They set an “overweight” rating and a $26.00 price objective for the company.
+Morgan Stanley started coverage on shares of Cricut in a report on Monday.
+They issued an “overweight” rating and a $23.00 price target on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell started coverage on shares of Cricut in a research report on Monday.
 They issued a “buy” rating and a $25.00 price objective on the stock.
-Morgan Stanley began coverage on Cricut in a research note on Monday.
-They issued an “overweight” rating and a $23.00 target price for the company.
-Finally, The Goldman Sachs Group initiated coverage on Cricut in a research report on Monday.
+The Goldman Sachs Group started coverage on Cricut in a report on Monday.
 They set a “buy” rating and a $35.00 price target on the stock.
-Six research analysts have rated the stock with a buy rating, Cricut presently has an average rating of “Buy” and an average target price of $26.67.
+Finally, Robert W. Baird assumed coverage on Cricut in a research report on Monday.
+They issued an “outperform” rating and a $26.00 price objective on the stock.
+Six research analysts have rated the stock with a buy rating, The stock presently has a consensus rating of “Buy” and a consensus price target of $26.67.

 About Cricut (NASDAQ:CRCT)